svisser/logaugment/README.rst

 See below if you wish to override the value for a particular logging call.
 You should not repeatedly call logaugment.add just to change the value - it's intended as set-once-and-forget functionality.

+You can use `logaugment.set` to specify custom values for a given logger.

+You can use `logaugment.add` to keep the custom values that were already set and add new ones.
+If you're redefining a custom key and value then this value will be used instead of the earlier value.

 You can install the library with pip: